ts-docs/ts-docs/docsPages/Guides/Options.md

 - `detailed` - The exports from every file in the module are shown separately, along with their short descriptions.

 The default option is set to `simple`.

+### stripInternal

+Removes all internal items from the generated documentation, **but** it keeps references around.
+This option is inherited from the `stripInternal` option in your `tsconfig.json` file.
+(You may have to point ts-docs to your `tsconfig.json` file via the `tsconfig` option.)